p32929/AndroidEasySQL-Library/README.md

 * Read data
 * Edit data
 * Delete data
-* & more
+* & so much more

 ## Code example
 ### Initialization, Set Table Name, Add columns, altogether:

 ```
-EasyDB easyDB = EasyDB.init(this, "TEST", null, 1) // TEST is the name of the DATABASE
+EasyDB easyDB = EasyDB.init(this, "TEST") // "TEST" is the name of the DATABASE
                 .setTableName("DEMO TABLE")  // You can ignore this line if you want
                 .addColumn(new Column("C1", new String[]{"text", "unique"}))
                 .addColumn(new Column("C2", new String[]{"text", "not null"}))